wheelroom/wheelroom/packages/@jacco-meijer/wheelroom-plugin-contentful/README.md

 # @jacco-meijer/wheelroom-plugin-contentful

-This is a plugin for the `wheelroom` package.
+This is a plugin for the [@jacco-meijer/wheelroom](https://www.npmjs.com/package/@jacco-meijer/wheelroom) package.

+Have a look at the [boilerplate](https://github.com/jaccomeijer/wheelroom/tree/master/packages/boilerplate) to so see how to use this.

 ## Contentful API keys